nilsFrohwitter/I2I-Synthesis/README.md

 The training was done on an cluster with Linux OS, Ubuntu 18.04.01, using NVIDIA enroot images.
 For a detailed list of used packages, see [packages](used%20packages/packages.txt).

-To run the script in a conda envirement (this requires anaconda), use following installation script:
+To run the script in a conda envirement (this requires anaconda), use following installations:

+      conda create -n CycleGANnew python=3.9

+      # we used pytorch 1.10.1 and needed the CUDA 11.3 version
+      conda install pytorch==1.10.1 torchvision==0.11.2 torchaudio==0.10.1 cudatoolkit=11.3 -c pytorch -c conda-forge

+      pip install nibabel==3.2.1
+      conda install matplotlib

 ## Training
 To adapt the options of the model and of the training, see [base_options](options/base_options) and [train_options](options/train_options).